Johnny Lawrence (character): Fictional biography

 After leaving Cobra Kai, Johnny became aimless for decades, spending most of his time partying and drinking.
 He eventually developed a relationship with a fellow alcoholic, Shannon Keene.
-The two had a son together, Robby Keene, who was born on February 4th, 2002 - though Johnny later admitted that his mother’s recent death led to him being on a drinking binge at the time that caused him to miss his son's birth.
+The two had a son together, Robby Keene, who was born on February 4, 2002 – though Johnny later admitted that his mother's recent death led to him being on a drinking binge at the time that caused him to miss his son's birth.
 Following this, Johnny broke up with Shannon and became estranged from Robby.

 In 2018, after spending several years working as a handyman in Reseda, Johnny chanced upon a new neighbor (Miguel Diaz) being targeted by a group of bullies.
-After Johnny successfully fought off the attackers with his karate skills, Miguel convinces Johnny to reopen the Cobra Kai dojo which renews his rivalry with LaRusso, now a successful owner of a chain of car dealerships and happily married.
+After Johnny fought off the attackers with his karate skills, Miguel convinces Johnny to reopen the Cobra Kai dojo which renews his rivalry with LaRusso, now a successful owner of a chain of car dealerships and happily married.
 After losing ownership of Cobra Kai to an unrepentant Kreese, Johnny formed a new dojo named Eagle Fang Karate and teamed up with Daniel and the Miyagi-Do dojo, eventually leading to them ending their rivalry.
 Johnny also became romantically involved with Miguel's mother Carmen around this time, conceiving a second child — a half-sibling to both Robby and Miguel, who later became step-brothers after Johnny and Carmen’s marriage.